Stromboli Sandwich

 Copycat Schlotsky’s The Original

-My wife and were driving to Nashville, TN, when we passed a sign on the interstate for a Schlotsky’s.
+My wife and I were driving to Nashville, TN, when we passed a sign on the interstate for a Schlotsky’s.
 I instantly flashed back to the days when we had a Schlotsky’s near where I worked in Indianapolis.
 It was my favorite lunch spot.
 I so loved their bread.
 Sadly, it was early in the morning so the Schlotsky’s was closed.
 At that moment I went on a journey to recreate my favorite sandwich, Schlotsky’s The Original.
 This copycat is a fantastic copycat of the classic great sandwich, from the bread to the meats to the garlic dressing.

 Copycat Schlotsky's The Original